Boat Log Écume de Mer · 1976 Scotland

 Log entries

 The running record.
-What happened, what broke, what got fixed.
+What happened, what broke, what got fixed — and eventually how the story ended.

 Log rebuilt